Submit Benchmarks!

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R9 M375, in theory, should be a bit faster than the GeForce GTS 150 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 M375 should perform just a bit faster than the GeForce GTS 150 overall. (explain)

-Texel RateThe GeForce GTS 150 will be a small bit (more or less 17%) more effective at anisotropic filtering than the Radeon R9 M375. (explain)
+Texel RateThe GeForce GTS 150 is a little bit (more or less 17%) more effective at texture filtering than the Radeon R9 M375. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison